railwayapp/docs/src/docs/how-to/use-the-public-api.md

   --data '{"query":"query { me { name email } }"}'
 ```

-## Schema
+## Viewing the Schema

-The Railway API supports introspection meaning you can use popular tools like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) to query the schema.
+Use popular tools like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) to connect to the API and query the schema.
 Simply set up your connection with the endpoint and Authorization token, and fetch the schema.

 ### API Collection File